Current Policy

 -

-Required visual inspection (i.e. in person, aerial with drones, or unmanned aircraft) to confirm uniform crop production consistent with production designation on license
+Required visual inspection (i.e. in person, video, aerial with drones, or unmanned aircraft) to confirm uniform crop production consistent with production designation on license

 -